Putin suggests putting Ukraine under U.N.-sponsored external governance, boasts battlefield gains

 While Ukraine has agreed to a full, 30-day ceasefire that Trump has proposed, Putin has made a complete ceasefire conditional on a halt of arms supplies to Kyiv and a suspension of Ukraine’s military mobilization — demands rejected by Ukraine and its Western allies.

-Putin declared in overnight remarks that the Russian military has "gained steam" and is now pushing offensives all along the front line.
+Russian troops have made slow but steady gains in several sectors of the more than 1,000-kilometer (over 620-mile) frontline, and Zelenskyy warned Thursday that Russia was trying to drag out talks in preparation for bigger offensives.

-“Our troops, our guys are moving forward and liberate one territory after another,” he said.
-“Our troops are holding strategic initiative all along the line of contact.”
+Putin declared in overnight remarks that the Russian troops have "gained steam" and "are holding strategic initiative all along the line of contact.”

 He noted that Russia is open to a peaceful settlement, but emphasized the need to “remove root causes that led to the current situation.”